 The deadline for internship applications is March 1.

 All applicants must submit:

-- A completed CSWR/HDS Greeley International Internship application form;
+- A completed CSWR/HDS Greely International Internship Application form;

-- A letter or email message from the applicant's academic adviser or other Harvard faculty member in support of his/her proposed plans for the summer (to be sent directly to the CSWR by the faculty member);
+- Two recommendation letters from Harvard faculty members in support of his/her proposed plans for the summer (to be sent directly to the CSWR by the faculty members);

 - A copy of the applicant's most recent Harvard grade report (a printout is acceptable);

 - A letter from the host organization documenting approval/support of the applicant as an intern;

 - A statement of purpose (not to exceed three pages) written by the applicant, describing the proposed internship (the proposed plan of work, including objectives, activities, location, dates, rough budget; how it relates to interreligious understanding, peace, and justice; how your experience has prepared you for this internship; how the internship relates to your vocational/professional goals; and how the project will contribute to your learning as a part of your academic program at HDS).

 Email applications with PDF attachments are preferred.
 Faculty recommendations should be sent separately to the CSWR by the recommending faculty members (email is acceptable).
 Applications should be submitted by email (preferred) to firstname.lastname@example.org, or by mail or fax to: